Staff and Faculty

-Andris Zimelis, national director of measurements and evaluation, has a background in leading the design, development, and implementation of various measurement and evaluation system as well as in conducting practical data analysis and interpretation.
-Prior to joining Babson College and Goldman Sachs
+Andris Zimelis, national director of measurements and evaluation, has a background in leading the design, development, and implementation of various measurement and evaluation systems as well as in conducting practical data analysis and interpretation.
+Prior to joining Babson College and the Goldman Sachs

 10,000 Small Businesses initiative, Zimelis designed and managed a range of global program evaluations and impact assessments for the Rotary Foundation.
 Zimelis has an academic background in statistics and research methodology.

 Tyler Geertsen MBA’08 is the program director for the National Blended Cohort of Goldman Sachs

 10,000 Small Businesses at Babson College.
 Geertsen has been a part of the

 10,000 Small Businesses program since April 2011.
 His role as the launch manager for three years was standardizing the training of and preparation processes for new community college teams that were chosen to deliver the program.
 Geertsen also owns an artisan confections company that sells throughout the U.S. These experiences have provided Geertsen with unique qualifications to quickly scale the

 10,000 Small Businesses blended program at Babson College.

 Victoria Sassine is the lead faculty director for the blended program of Goldman Sachs